What is the IGRP Protocol? | How Does It Work in the Network?

 Conclusion

-So, IGRP makes sure to send IP packets in the best way through a network.
+So, IGRP makes sure to send IP packets through a network in the best way possible.
 That’s why it’s a dependable and scalable method for data.
 Plus, it uses different ways to figure out the best path for the target network.
 It’s also simple to set up and expand for more extensive networks.

 In a nutshell, this network protocol is unique.
 It only works with Cisco routers, which might be a problem for companies using devices from other brands.
 But it’s excellent for those who still use old-style Cisco devices.
 Using the interior gateway routing could be an option for institutions or organizations.